 Estate: Elena Pantaleoni took over her family estate in 1993, replanting the vineyards with native varietals such as Barbera, Malvasia Candia, Ortrugo and Bonarda.
 The 50 hectare property is located in northwestern Emilia-Romagna and has a winemaking history dating back to the late 19th century.
 Along with natural winemaker Giulio Armani, Elena farms the 32 hectares of vines organically and with minimal intervention.

-Estate Bottled by La Stoppa di Elena Pantaleoni
+Bottled by Azienda Vitivinicola La Stoppa di Elena Pantaleoni